PolymerLabs/arcs/docs/getting-started.md

 Slots are also the mechanism by which UI composes in Arcs.
 E.g., the Greet particle renders DOM inside the root slot and exposes a new slot for another particle to render additional content into its DOM.
 The Greet DOM output contains the following tag: `<div slotid="customgreeting"></div>`.
 The PersonalGreet particle can then specify in its manifest that it wants to be rendered into the 'customgreeting' slot.

-TODO: describe more complex slot composition (e.g., interleaved lists).
+TODO: describe more complex slot composition (e.g., set slots).

 ## Particles